APogue/APogue.github.io/_posts/posts/2024-08-13-USAC-is-a-problem.md

 	- Criticism of Verdugo

-		- [Eli Tsives](https://www.instagram.com/reel/C6WseJ2Jp3x/?utm_source=ig_embed&ig_rid=48470d69-c9e4-4a25-86b0-1efaa3c285de) who was also blockaded, expressed disapproval of CAC and Verdugo
+		- [Eli Tsives](https://www.instagram.com/reel/C6WseJ2Jp3x/?utm_source=ig_embed&ig_rid=48470d69-c9e4-4a25-86b0-1efaa3c285de) who was also blocked, expressed disapproval of CAC and Verdugo

 			- [DB quote](https://dailybruin.com/2024/04/29/candidates-in-upcoming-usac-elections-participate-in-solidarity-encampment)- "Eli Tsives... criticized Verdugo’s use of her platform to promote messages he believes makes Jewish students uncomfortable on campus.
 “They (the Cultural Affairs Commission) have purposefully used their position and power to make us Jewish students feel unsafe,” he said."